yashbonde/Rubiks-Graph/README.md

 # Rubiks-Graphs

-Code to generate graphs using deep learning
+Code to develop graphs using deep learning methods.
+As graphs are the future of engineering and AI combined, it is only appropriate that we start developing models for it.